 On your second visit to Harris Chiropractic, we will discuss with you how you responded to your first adjustment; this gives vital information on where you are in your healing process – you will then be taken through your Report of Findings.

 This gives a detailed explanation of Chiropractic care and how it is relevant to your individual situation.
 We will make specific recommendations as to the most appropriate action to take to address your health concern.
 You will have the opportunity to question and discuss your case and communicate your health goals so we can understand your priorities.

 Approaches to Chiropractic Care

 - Symptomatic Care – This stage of care is aimed at addressing your immediate concerns as quickly as possible.
 This is usually the most intensive stage of care, and focusses on joint function and aims to control inflammation as quickly as possible.

 - Corrective Care – Corrective care aims to address the long-term, bad habits of your spinal movement.
 It can help retrain how your spine moves.
-It can also help prevent relapses or similar injuries later.
-Corrective care requires consistent, regular adjustments over weeks or months, depending on the case.
+This includes addressing musculoskeletal symptoms that may take longer to respond to treatment.
 At pre-determined intervals, full progress examinations take place in order to measure your progress.